Customer IP got blocked when he/she was editing his/her site.

 False-positive WAF trigger

-We need to disable the rule on the URL where the it was triggered.
+We need to disable the rule on the URL where it was triggered.

-When you are looking for a rule, always look for the WAF icon as below:
+When you are looking for a rule, always look for the WAF icon below:

 Always check the request’s payload and the URL.
 If the payload looks suspicious and at the end of the URL there is a PHP file with 8 random characters as a name then it can be a hexa botnet attack for example.